 2. Set a Schedule for Communicating with Stakeholders

-We’ve all heard the horror stories of consultation open houses being arranged just before feedback deadlines, or rescheduled consultations with minimal notice to those concerned.
-These instances often aggravate stakeholders and can lead to less than desirable situations.
+We’ve all heard the horror stories of stakeholder engagement open houses being held just before a feedback deadline, or a rescheduled stakeholder engagement session with minimal notice to those concerned.
+These instances aggravate stakeholders and can lead to less than desirable situations.

-Instead, consider creating a consultation schedule early on.
-By setting timelines early and clearly communicating them to your stakeholders, you increase awareness with your stakeholders and better prepare them for engagement.
-This also helps mitigate stakeholder angst over the feeling of not having enough time to prepare or respond during the particular consultation period.
+Consider creating a consultation schedule.
+By setting timelines upfront and clearly communicating the timelines to your stakeholders, you increase awareness with your stakeholders and better prepare them for the engagement you intend on having.
+This also helps mitigate stakeholder angst over the feeling of not having enough time to prepare or respond during the designated engagement period.

 3. Be Honest

-This one goes without saying; it would be impossible to improve relationships with stakeholders without being honest.
+It is impossible to improve relationships with stakeholders without being honest.
 Develop trust by being transparent with project plans.
-Don’t risk hiding things because you will likely be found out (and that’s not going to be an easy thing to get out of)!
-Maps of project plans and project update reports are great opportunities to be transparent, open, and honest with your stakeholders.
+Don’t risk hiding things because you will likely be found out (and that’s not going to be an easy thing to get out of.)
+Consider providing visual aids like maps of project plans or hardcopy project update reports.
+These are great opportunities to be transparent, open, and honest with your stakeholders.